imoetoo/Decentralized-Exchange-Platform/README.md

    TokensModule#MockUSDT - 0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512
    ```

-5. Run `npx hardhat ignition deploy ignition/modules/Dex.js --network localhost` - This compiles `contracts/Dex.sol` and deploys it to the local blockchain network.
+6. Run `npx hardhat ignition deploy ignition/modules/Dex.js --network localhost` - This deploys the `Dex.sol` contract to the local blockchain network.

    Alternatively, you can run the shortcut `npm run deploy:dex`, which is also defined in `package.json`.

-   - Similar to step 4, Hardhat reads `Dex.sol`, compiles it, and deploys it to the local blockchain network according to the rules defined in `ignition/modules/Dex.js`.
+   - Similar to step 5, Hardhat connects to the local blockchain network (localhost:8545) and deploys the compiled `Dex` contract.
+The transaction is sent from Account #0 (see private key).
 The address is also saved to `deployed_addresses.json`.

    Example output (Terminal 1):